Andrea Roche

+Roche retired from modelling in 2008, and took part in the RTÉ One reality sports television series Celebrity Bainisteoir in 2009, and featured on a weekly basis on the TV3 show Ireland AM.

+Roche founded AR Modelling Agency in 2010, and she branched into influencer talent management from 2013.

 Career

-Roche began her career as a model and as Miss Ireland, Andrea competed in the 1998 Miss Universe pageant (top 10 semi-finalist).
+Roche began her career as a model and as Miss Ireland, Andrea competed in the 1998 Miss Universe pageant.
 Roche is beauty editor with VIP and fashion editor of South East Wedding magazine and appears on TV3's Ireland AM as their fashion expert.
 Roche reduced her modelling to dedicate more time to the Miss Universe Ireland pageant.

-Roche took part in the second series of the RTÉ One reality sports television series Celebrity Bainisteoir in 2009.
-She was described as being "among the less likely contestants" to take part, even confessing in the first episode that she had very little knowledge of the Gaelic Athletic Association-"I barely know the format of a game".
-However, to learn more, she read Kean to Succeed, A Trip Into the World of GAA by Gerald Kean, the celebrity solicitor who participated in the first series.
-She expressed her dislike of wearing "mucky wellies" and having to do without cosmetics during training and got through it by shouting "Go on lads!" repeatedly.
-Roche managed Rockwell Rovers GAA from County Tipperary.
-Her team played in the second quarter-final of the series against St Michael's GAA of County Roscommon, who were managed by John Waters.
-Roche and Waters were seen training with GAA All Stars winners Tony McManus and Declan Browne.

-She has been described as "a great beauty" by veteran broadcaster Derek Davis, who has since died, and as both "a recession-busting beauty" and "Ireland's greatest beauty" by the Irish Independent.
+She had been described as "a great beauty" by veteran broadcaster Derek Davis, and as both "a recession-busting beauty" and "Ireland's greatest beauty" by the Irish Independent.

-In October 2010 Andrea launched the Andrea Roche modelling Agency in Dublin, representing many high-profile models in Ireland, including some who have gone on to model internationally.

 Awards

 Roche won the VIP Most Stylish Woman award at the VIP Style Awards in 2008.